Tatis’ tiebreaking slam in 7th sends Padres past Mets 7-3

 LOOK OUT!

-Mets slugger Pete Alonso was hit on the bill of his helmet by a 94 mph fastball from reliever Emilio Pagán in the eighth, sending his headwear flying and prompting Pagán to put his hands on his head.
+Pete Alonso was hit on the bill of his helmet by a 94 mph fastball from Padres reliever Emilio Pagán in the eighth, sending the headgear flying and leaving Pagán with his hands on his head.
 Alonso, however, popped right up and appeared to be fine.
 He went to first base and stayed in the game.

 TRAINER’S ROOM

-Mets: RHP Jacob deGrom remains on track to make his next scheduled start Wednesday, manager Luis Rojas said.
-The two-time Cy Young Award winner left Friday’s outing with right flexor tendinitis, but an MRI came back clean. … 2B Jeff McNeil (strained left hamstring) was set to get two or three at-bats and play four or five innings for High-A Brooklyn in his first rehab game. … RF Michael Conforto (strained right hamstring) looked really good running the bases at about 95-100% on Saturday and could begin a rehab assignment by the end of the week, Rojas said. … OF Billy McKinney remained out of the lineup with a sore right knee but is expected to start Monday.
-Rojas wasn’t sure if McKinney would be available off the bench.
-Apparently he was not, because reliever Robert Gsellman struck out as a pinch-hitter against closer Mark Melancon to end the game. … RHP Miguel Castro’s stiff neck was much improved, according to Rojas. … RHP Dellin Betances, on the 60-day injured list since April 8 with a right shoulder impingement, was scheduled to begin a rehab assignment with Low-A St. Lucie. … 3B Jonathan Villar did not start because he was dealing with a family matter, Rojas said.
+Mets: RHP Jacob deGrom remains on track to make his next scheduled start Wednesday, Rojas said.
+The two-time Cy Young Award winner left Friday’s outing with right flexor tendinitis, but an MRI came back clean. … 2B Jeff McNeil (strained left hamstring) went 0 for 2 with High-A Brooklyn in his first rehab game.
+He played five innings at second base. … RF Michael Conforto (strained right hamstring) looked really good running the bases at about 95-100% on Saturday and could begin a rehab assignment by the end of the week, Rojas said. … OF Billy McKinney (sore right knee) sat out for the second consecutive game but is expected to start Monday night, Rojas said before the game. … RHP Miguel Castro developed his stiff neck sleeping on the plane.
+Castro wasn’t available but is feeling better, according to Rojas.
+“I don’t think it’s going to be that long,” he said. … RHP Dellin Betances, on the 60-day injured list since April 8 with a right shoulder impingement, began a rehab assignment with Low-A St. Lucie.
+He had two strikeouts and a walk in a hitless inning of relief. … 3B Jonathan Villar did not start because he was dealing with a family matter, Rojas said.

 UP NEXT

-Padres: RHP Dinelson Lamet (1-1, 3.52 ERA) pitches Monday night in Colorado as LHP Ryan Weathers moves to the bullpen.
+Padres: RHP Dinelson Lamet (1-1, 3.52 ERA) starts Monday night in Colorado as prized rookie LHP Ryan Weathers (3-2, 2.44) moves to the bullpen.
+“It’s not necessarily permanent,” Tingler said.
+“I think it’s best for the team right now. … He’s going to help us out here for this series.”

 San Diego is 5-1 against the NL West rival Rockies this season, including 2-1 at Coors Field.
 LHP Austin Gomber (5-5, 3.95) goes for the Rockies.

-Mets: Struggling LHP David Peterson (1-5, 6.32 ERA) starts Monday night against Jake Arrieta (5-6, 4.97) when the Chicago Cubs arrive for a four-game series at Citi Field.
+Mets: Struggling LHP David Peterson (1-5, 6.32 ERA) pitches Monday night against Jake Arrieta (5-6, 4.97) when the Chicago Cubs arrive for a four-game series at Citi Field.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports